 2. How many teeth should a one-year-old have?

-Most babies may develop at least one tooth until their first birthday.
-However, some might not have any as well (11).
+According to the American Academy of Pediatrics, most babies may develop at least one tooth until their first birthday.
+However, some might not have any as well (21).

-3. Does a pacifier cause delay in teething?
+3. Does a pacifier cause a delay in teething?

 If your baby hasn’t grown their teeth, do not hit the panic button, as late teething in babies is not uncommon.
 Remember, baby teething can vary among infants.
 Since babies develop at their own pace, a few may show signs of delayed teething.
 Late or delayed teething could hinder a baby’s nutritional intake and affect their overall growth and development.
 Hence, determining the precise cause of the delay is essential.
 The delayed tooth growth could be benign, but sometimes it may call for medical attention.
 Hence, be patient and consult a doctor if they do not grow teeth even after they are 12 months old.